Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Experiment

-To control the differential arm length of the Michelson interferometer, a 1\,mW green beam at 532\,nm wavelength, generated through second-harmonic generation (SHG) from the main 1064\,nm laser, was utilized.
-This green beam was modulated at 50.5\,MHz using an electro-optic modulator (EOM1), combined with the main carrier beam at the DBS, and subsequently injected into the interferometer.
-Due to the 20\,cm arm-length asymmetry (Schnupp asymmetry), green sidebands partially transmit through to the AS port, even when the Michelson interferometer is locked at a dark fringe \cite{Hild_2009}.
-This transmitted green component was separated at the AS port using an additional DBS.
-As the green beam does not enter the SRC, its transmission is unaffected by variations in the SRC length, enabling stable and detuning-independent control of the Michelson interferometer differential arm length.
-The transmitted green beam was detected by photodetector PD1 and demodulated to generate the required error signal for arm length stabilization.
-This error signal was subsequently fed back to PZT1.
-Since the green beam is the second harmonic of the carrier, its interference fringes appear with twice the spatial frequency compared to the fundamental wavelength.
-By selecting the appropriate error signal polarity, the interferometer can be reliably locked to either a dark or bright fringe, with the lock condition confirmed by monitoring the output power at PD4.
+To control the differential arm length of the Michelson interferometer, we employed a 1\,mW green beam at 532\,nm, generated through SHG from the main 1064\,nm laser.
+This beam was modulated at 50.5\,MHz using an electro-optic modulator (EOM1), combined with the main carrier at the DBS, and injected into the interferometer.
+Owing to the 20\,cm Schnupp asymmetry, a portion of the green sidebands was transmitted to the AS port even when the interferometer was locked on a dark fringe \cite{Hild_2009}.
+This transmitted component was separated using an additional DBS and detected by PD1, then demodulated to provide the error signal for arm length stabilization, which was fed back to PZT1.
+Because the green beam does not enter the SRC, the resulting error signal remains unaffected by SRC detuning, enabling robust and detuning-independent control of the Michelson differential arm length (see also Table~\ref{tab:sensing_matrix}).

-A secondary laser source (subcarrier), operating at 1064\,nm wavelength with an output power of 200\,mW, was used to stabilize the length of the SRC.
-The subcarrier beam was frequency-modulated at 15\,MHz using a second electro-optic modulator (EOM2), and combined with the main carrier via a PBS.
-Owing to the Schnupp asymmetry, a portion of the subcarrier beam emerges at the AS port, propagates through the SRM, and is detected by photodetector PD2.
-The demodulated signal from PD2 serves as the SRC length error signal, which was fed back to PZT2 for stabilization.
+A secondary laser source (subcarrier), operating at 1064\,nm with an output power of 200\,mW, was employed to stabilize the SRC length.
+The subcarrier was frequency-modulated at 15\,MHz using the EOM2 and combined with the main carrier beam via a PBS.
+Although the subcarrier and carrier beams have nearly identical wavelengths, they were phase-locked with a tunable frequency offset, allowing precise control of SRC detuning, as described below.
+Owing to the intentional frequency offset and the interferometer’s asymmetry, a portion of the subcarrier beam exits the AS port even when the Michelson interferometer is locked on a dark fringe.
+At the AS port, the modulation sidebands of the subcarrier beat with its transmitted carrier component and generate an error signal at 15\,MHz.
+This signal is demodulated by photodetector PD3 to produce the SRC length error signal, which is fed back to PZT2 for stabilization.